CarlSmoky/Appointment/README.md

 # Appointment
 Appointment is an single-page application (SPA) with React and Tailwind CSS.
-The main features are deleting records, searching with a filtered array, set up a sort.
+The main features are adding and deleting records, searching with a filtered array, set up a sort.

 ## Features
 Login | Sign Up | Logout | Search | Comments | Report | Map